 - Measure your keywords’ success

-These steps are the base of your SEO strategy.
+These steps also serve as the base of a search-focused ecommerce content marketing strategy.
 Revisit each tactic over time so you can adapt your SEO plan to meet inevitable search engine changes and continuously direct buyers to your online store.

 How Does SEO Work?

 Before diving into tactics, the basics of SEO should be understood to grasp and appreciate the strategies we’ll cover later.